Fix Windows Update Error 0x80070020 (File in Use Error)

 net start bits

 We tested this on a laptop where updates kept failing with error 0x80070020.
 After clearing the SoftwareDistribution folder, Windows Update downloaded fresh files and installed successfully.
-According to Tenorshare’s error code fix, clearing this folder fixes 20-25% of persistent update errors.
+As Tenorshare’s error code fix notes, clearing this cache folder is a common way to resolve persistent update errors.

 #Fix 5: Run Updates in Safe Mode